Okipa/laravel-table/README.md

 }
 ```

-Finally, send your table to your view:
+Send the table to your view:

 ```php
 use \Illuminate\View\View;